Ghini/ghini.github.io/_posts/2018-02-22-new-family-picture.md

 ![ghini-family-45.png](/images/ghini-family-45.png)

-- square blocks are programs involved with ghini,
+- square blocks represen programs and their icons suggest their role

   their background colour indicates whether the program is part of the Ghini family (pale blue) or just adopted or otherwise supporting Ghini (okra).